How to get help

 In the TAAT e-catalogs, we use the second axis (who has used the innovation or technology so far) to evaluate whether this innovation or technology is ready to be scaled, in our pre-validation approach.
 This status is then reviewed and needs confirmation by our independent validation committee

-We require the usage level to be 7 or above, for a technology or innovation to be pre-validated.
-These are therefore the levels necessary for pre-validation:
+We require the level of maturity of the idea to be 8 or above, and the usage level to be 7 or above, for a technology or innovation to be pre-validated.
+These are therefore the idea maturity levels necessary for pre-validation:

 • Level 7: the innovation is widely used by organizations or individuals still developing it, but not connected to the original research & development team.
 This is the very last stage of development.